 You may be able to find program information through an online search of your city or county and “first-time homebuyer programs.”
 Loan officers or your local HUD-approved housing counseling agency can also be helpful resources.

 Most first-time homebuyer courses will teach you more than just how to apply for a specific mortgage program.
 Depending on the class, instructors may also cover how to find a real estate agent, establish a monthly housing budget and the ins and outs of the closing process.
-HUD-approved housing counseling agencies also offer one-on-one sessions for free to review your finances, answer questions and help you feel more confident with the next step in the homebuying process.
+HUD-approved housing counseling agencies also offer free one-on-one sessions to review your finances, answer questions and help you feel more confident with the next step in the homebuying process.

 More from U.S. News